 To get this blessing of a response, you have to stay through the holy tension.

 Dr. Brene’ Brown calls this The Rumble.
 Once again her research brings me such joy and confirmation.
-I’ve been teaching and counseling my loves to live through the holy tension for at least 7+ years now.
-Maybe longer.
-And now I find out there is research to confirm this.
+I’ve been teaching and counseling my loves to live through the holy tension for many ministry years.
+Now I find out there is research to confirm this.

 Back to our unnamed heroine.
 Jesus did more than respond with a quick and anonymous healing.
 That was what she thought was enough.
 Jesus also turned to her and said, “Take heart…” (Matthew 9:22).
 He cared enough to ask about her heart, to listen to her story, even if it dragged into her whining misery.
 For her she found someone who actually asked to hear her complaints–even though Jesus was on His way to heal a dying girl.
 There was urgency in the air.
 The crowds were rushing Him, pressing Him, insisting He keep going before it was too late for the girl.
 But this woman’s desire to move beyond the “suppose to be’s” caught Jesus’ attention.
 She was healed and still Jesus stopped to listen.